QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 For nonlinear problems, the modelling language may make things difficult for complicated functions (as it is not designed to be used as a general-purpose non-linear optimizer)

-See the `quickstart guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options
+See the `quick start guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options

 The following is an example of calling a linear objective with a nonlinear constraint (provided by an external function)